OceaneBourgouin/day-watch/glossary.md

-Deep work: State of work with high concentration
+Deep work: State of distraction-free concentration at work